facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 A Fabric Native Component is created starting from a **JavaScript specification**.
 Then [**Codegen**](./pillars-codegen) creates some C++ scaffolding code to connect the component-specific logic (for example, accessing some native platform capability) to the rest of the React Native infrastructure.
 The C++ code is the same for all the platforms.
 Once the component is properly connected with the scaffolding code, it is ready to be imported and used by an app.

-The following section guides you through the creation of a Fabric Native Component, step-by-step, targeting React Native 0.71.0.
+The following section guides you through the creation of a Fabric Native Component, step-by-step, targeting the latest version of React Native.

 :::caution
 Fabric Native Components only works with the **New Architecture** enabled.